 - Campaign Execution – increased competition in B2B marketing has forced companies to engage in agile marketing strategies.
 This involves running multiple small campaigns per month.

 - Lead Management Execution – because lead management is still a new practice, many companies struggle with doing it well.
 Lead management is a specialized skill that requires familiarity with marketing automation technology and the use of data.
 Finding those with the right fit of training and experience can be difficult.
+Also, Leads should be tracked by persona and segment, although they typically are reported only in aggregate.

 - Have we developed the content needed to enable the sales team?